department-of-veterans-affairs/va.gov-team/products/disability/526ez/product/Toxic Exposure Delivery Plan.md

 ## Scope
 - Release 1.0 only to Veterans who begin a new 526 form
   - This includes the primary (happy) path and backup submission path.
-  - Delivery deadline for DBEX: end of June 2024
+  - Delivery for DBEX: end of July 2024
 - Release 1.1 to Veterans who have an In Progress Form (IPF)
-  - Delivery deadline: TBD
+  - Delivery deadline: August 2024

 ## Relevant Links
 - [Release plan](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsa/teams/disability-experience/team-docs/Release%20Plans/Toxic%20Exposure%20Release%20Plan.md)